 So if you really want them more crispy try a muffin tin, however note they can be a real pain to clean.

-Step 1: I used a mandoline like this to cut my head of cauliflower into thin pieces to make it layer more easily.
-You can cauliflower florets if you want but I would still slice them into thin even pieces.
+Step 2: Next cut the head of cauliflower into thin pieces to make it layer more easily.
+I used a mandoline like this.
+You can use fresh cauliflower florets if you want but I would still slice them into thin even pieces.

-Step 2: Once you have your ingredients lined up (cauliflower, cheese, salt, black pepper, green onions and cream) you start to layer them.
-Remember to spray your muffin tins or baking dish first.
+Step 3: Once you have your ingredients lined up (cauliflower, cheese, salt, black pepper, green onions and cream) you start to layer them.
+Remember to spray your muffin tins or casserole dish first.

 Is This A Keto Casserole?